Return to the loga tracker

 Present law requires the department to use and apply regulatory standards in approving the most feasible plan to evaluate or remediate environmental damage.

-Proposed law specifies that the Risk Evaluation and Corrective Action Program be included in the applicable regulatory standards and the landowner consent is not required to apply exceptions of present law (Title 43, Part XIX, Subpart 1 of the Administrative Code), which is also referred to as Statewide Order No. 29-B, when the department determines the most feasible plan to evaluate or remediate environmental damage.
+Proposed law specifies that the Risk Evaluation and Corrective Action Program be included in the applicable regulatory standards and the landowner consent is not required to apply exceptions of present law (LAC 43:XIX.1 et seq.), which is also referred to as Statewide Order No. 29-B, when the department determines the most feasible plan to evaluate or remediate environmental damage.

 Present law requires the court to adopt the plan designated by the department as the most feasible plan unless a party proves by the preponderance of the evidence that another plan is a more feasible plan.